 How the Core Technology is Evolving

 Currently there are approximately 40 startups operating globally in the energy blockchain space.
-These startups are working with the underlying technology of bitcoin and particularly on the Ethereum platform.
+These startups are working with the underlying technology of bitcoin and particularly on permissioned (private) platforms.
 However, the technology still needs time to mature and the core developer network estimates that this may be 2-5 years away, as such, we are in the midst of an experiment and right now blockchain technology is too slow to handle real-time market needs.
 What is needed is a much higher output volume e.g. 1 million transactions per second, and that needs to be combined with privacy concerns.
 Unlike the financial services industry, the energy industry needs much faster confirmation times to make IoT applications a reality, and unlike the financial service industry, permissioned based blockchains will emerge due to national, regulatory and privacy concerns.
-Currently we are seeing the creation of consortia in the industry, such as the Energy Web Foundation who aim to improve the underlying technology.
+Currently we are seeing the creation of consortia in the industry that are aiming to improve the underlying technology and trial specific use cases, examples of consortia include Enerchain by PONTON.

 Stakeholder Activity and Market Taxonomy